mbivert/acme-tools/README.md

     	3. With the default setup, 'Run -- -m x' on a .c file will compile the C file (assuming single file project) and execute the resulting binary with '-m x' as CLI arguments.

+    	4. 'ARGS=--show-trace Run' on a .nix file will attempt to execute the .nix file, launching the nix interpreter with '--show-trace'.

 ## See